prestonrl/d-n-d/content/Places/New Victoris.md

 The city has 26 districts

 Main draw is the gold sorcerer phenomenon that is mostly in the [[Crucible]]

+The guards of the city are hired guards from the [[Briar Estate]]